ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 Table of Contents

-It’s a little bit difficult to compare platforms that are fundamentally different.
-ShopKeep is a point of sale app with marketing and inventory tools built in, while Square is a complete business platform.
-So instead we’re going to focus on the elements that both have in common: back-office features (the dashboard), the POS app itself, and the reporting functions.
+Here, I’m going to compare ShopKeep and Square’s POS features, taking a look at the back-office features (the dashboard), the POS app itself, and the reporting functions.
+In particular, I’m mostly comparing Shopkeep Starter (free plan) with Square’s free plan.
 If you want a more detailed look at each of these products we recommend you check out our in-depth ShopKeep and Square reviews for more information.

 ShopKeep’s web dashboard controls all of the POS app’s back-office functions, including inventory, labor management and reporting.
 It also controls the layout of the register buttons.
 Coming from a space where I work primarily with mPOS apps such as Square, this was a bit odd to me that ShopKeep wouldn’t auto-populate buttons.
 But it does put you in control of the customization and layout of your register.
 Bird’s Eye View will give you a quick glance at your business and performance, while Analytics offers a deeper look at the data.
 However, most of ShopKeep’s sales reporting tools aren’t available with the free plan.